Particular/docs.particular.net/samples/azure/azure-service-bus-msmq-bridge/sample.md

 Endpoints running on different transports cannot exchange messages and require additional integration work.

-Common example would be
+Common examples include:

- * A hybrid solution that spans endpoints deployed on-premises and in a cloud environment.
+ * A hybrid solution that spans across endpoints deployed on-premises and in a cloud environment.
- * Departments within organization integrating their systems that use of different messaging technologies for historical reasons.
+ * Departments within organization integrating their systems that use different messaging technologies for historical reasons.

 Traditionally, such integrations would require native messaging or relaying.
-Bridging is an alternative, allowing endpoints to communicate over different transports and no need to get into low-level messaging technology code.
+Bridging is an alternative, allowing endpoints to communicate over different transports without a need to get into low-level messaging technology code.
 With time, when endpoints can standardize on a single transport, bridging can be removed with a minimal impact on the entire system.

 ## Prerequisites